Theatre-training legend Betty Ann Norton dies in Dublin

 “The secret of life is to know what you want,” she said in an Irish Times interview in 2001.
 “I’ve always known that I wanted to teach voice and acting.”

-Her own elocution lessons began when a neighbour near the family home off the South Circular Road in Dublin allegedly told her father that Jim had the most awful Dublin accent, and both siblings were sent to the Ena Mary Burke School on Kildare Street.

-Ms Norton was just seven years of age but the experience was the start of a passionate love affair with the theatre which continued, even in the Covid-19 lockdown as the theatre school made videos and placed them on Youtube.

-For many years she was based in Harcourt Street, where she was described as filling “the high, bright rooms of her theatre school … with energy, spreading passion generously and infectiously.”
+For many years Ms Norton was based in Harcourt Street, where she was described as filling “the high, bright rooms of her theatre school . . . with energy, spreading passion generously and infectiously”.

-Adamant that the school was “not a one-woman show” she always credited as co-director her husband, who she met on the Aran islands when, riding a bike, she knocked him down in the summer of 1965.